 Villages, Pubs/Restaurants and Shops near our Peak District cottages

 Swainsley Farm is surrounded by some of the prettiest villages in the National Park: Alstonefield, Butteron, Wetton, Warslow, Grindon and Hartington.
 There is a superb choice of pubs and restaurants (some award winning).
-Butterton (1 mile) has a pub (the Black Lion), butchers shop and Post Office.
+Butterton (1 mile) has a pub (the Black Lion).
 The hamlet of Hulme End (1 ½ miles along the Manifold Trail) has a pub/restaurant (the Manifold Inn).
 Warslow has the Greyhound (¾ mile through fields).
 The larger, and very picturesque village of Hartington (with its duck pond, tearooms, Cheese & Wine Shop, Village Stores and a newsagents) has the Charles Cotton Hotel and the Devonshire Arms and is approximately three miles away.
 Alstonefield is a lovely village, also about 3 miles away, with a wonderful gastro-pub, the George overlooking the village green.

 Tourist Information and the Manifold trail